-- Initial exploratory meeting is £15 for a 45mins session.
+- Initial exploratory meeting is £18 for a 50mins session

-- Concessions are available - whatever your circumstances, please feel free to get in touch.
+- Concessions are available - whatever your situation, please feel free to get in touch

 I also work as a specialist mentor at the University of East Anglia supporting students experiencing a wide range of mental health issues.